CDCgov/surveytable/README.md

     , upgrade = "never")
 ```

-## Example
+# Example

-This is a basic example:
+Here is a basic example, to get you started.

 ``` r
 library(surveytable)